Mangopay/mangopay2-php-sdk/README.md

 Installation without Composer
 -------------------------------------------------
-SDK has been written in PHP 5.4 and has only one dependency on [`psr/log`](https://github.com/php-fig/log).
-You should ensure that curl and openssl extensions (that are part of standard PHP distribution) are enabled in your PHP installation.

 The project attempts to comply with PSR-4 specification for autoloading classes from file paths.
 As a namespace prefix is `MangoPay\` with base directory `/path/to/your-project/`.

-But if you're not using PSR-4 or Composer, the installation is as easy as downloading the library and storing it under any location that will be available for including in your project (don't forget to include the required library dependencies though):
+If you're not using PSR-4 or Composer, the installation is as easy as downloading the library and storing it under any location that will be available for including in your project (**don't forget to include the required library dependencies though**):
 ```php
     require_once '/path/to/your-project/MangoPay/Autoloader.php';
 ```